demisto/content-docs/docs/contributing/contributing.md

 Click it, and then on the opened form, update the title and the description (using the pre-existing template), and click "Create pull request".

-For additional information on how to create a Pull Request from a fork, refer to [official GitHub documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork).
+For additional information on how to create a Pull Request from a fork, refer to the [official GitHub documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork).

 ![Creating a new pull request](../doc_imgs/contributing/content-new-pr.png) *Creating a new pull request*

 :::note
-There will be a setting at the top of the form, to determine where the pull request will be opened.
+There will be a setting at the top of the form to determine where the pull request will be opened.
 By default, it will open the pull request from your fork on the branch you created, to the `master` branch of the base Cortex XSOAR Content repository.
 Then within a few minutes, the target branch will be replaced from `master` to a different custom one.
 This is on purpose, and should not be changed.